One of the keys when it comes to investing for the long term is to make sure you’re minimizing the fees you’re paying to invest your money.

 Axos Financial has acquired WiseBanyan Holdings.

-As of October 2019 and moving forward WiseBanyan will be known as Axos Invest.
+As of October 2019 and moving forward the company formerly known as WiseBanyan will be known as Axos Invest.

-Axos Invest will become a part of the Axos Financial online banking platform.
+Axos Invest has become a part of the Axos Financial online banking platform.
 Check out our full review of Axos Bank.

-Just about 5 years ago Axos Invest launched, under the name WiseBanyan.
+Axos Invest launched several years ago under the name WiseBanyan.
 They had the goal of being the world’s first completely free financial advisor.

 Here’s their reasoning behind why they launched their site.